-The Duomo is a must-see and the beautiful Baptistery are a must-see
+The Duomo is a must-see and the beautiful Baptistery is a must-see

 Don’t forget the Baptistery.
-It’s possible to stop by at any time to see the Gates of Paradise outside, which is an early 15th century rendering of some of Bible’s most dramatic scenes.
+It’s possible to stop by at any time to see the Gates of Paradise outside, which is an early 15th-century rendering of some of the Bible’s most dramatic scenes.
 But if you want to actually enter the Baptistery–Florence’s oldest building, and resplendent with shimmering ceiling mosaics from the 13th century–then you’re good to go on Mondays.
-You can visit it from 12:15 to 7pm.
+You can visit it from 12:15 to 7 pm.

 Click here for more information on the Duomo and Baptistery.
 The Duomo costs EUR8, climbing the dome is free, climbing the campanile is EUR6, no reductions and climbing the Baptistery is EUR4, there are no reductions.

 Museo dell’Opera del Duomo and Michelangelo’s (other) Pieta

 Some museums in Florence are open on Mondays, but not all.
 The Museo dell’Opera del Duomo is still open, and it’s open from 9 a.m. to 7:30 p.m.
 It is also Florence’s second largest museum.
 This vast collection of Renaissance masterpieces can be accessed easily.
 Donatello’s statues of the Duomo campanile, Donatello’s elaborate choir-lofts by Donatello, Luca della Robbia and Brunelleschi’s final mask and Ghiberti’s original bronze panels to the Baptistery are just a few.
 Michelangelo’s Pieta is not included.
 It’s not the Pieta he was making when he was nearly 80 years old, and which he had in mind for his tomb.
 It will send chills down your spine.